fzenke/auryn/README.md

 to simulate recurrent spiking neural networks with spike timing dependent plasticity (STDP).
 It comes with the GPLv3 (please see COPYING).

+For examples and documentation visit the wiki at http://www.fzenke.net/auryn/

 Quick start
 -----------

-To download and compile the examples try:
+Note, Auryn needs a C++ compiler, the boost libraries (www.boost.org) with MPI support installed in development versions to compile.
+To download and compile the examples under Linux try:

 ```
 sudo apt-get install cmake git build-essential libboost-all-dev